INTERESTING FACTS ABOUT VENUS !!!

 The closest planet to Earth is Venus.
-Some call it our twin sister, because it is almost the same size and is made up of the same kinds of rocks and metals as Earth.
-Although it is not a good home for humans.
+Some call it our twin sister, because it is almost the same size and is made up of the same kinds of rocks and metals.
+Although, it is not a good home for humans.

 On Venus it is forever cloudy and the sky is orange.

-Astronomers call Venus the morning or evening star, because the light from the Sun bounces of the thick clouds on the planet, so it often looks like a big bright star in our sky, just before sunrise and after sunset.
+Astronomers call Venus the morning or evening star, because the light from the Sun bounces off the thick clouds on the planet.
+So just before sunrise and after sunset, it often looks like a big bright star in our sky.

-A space probe called Magellan, made up from spare parts from the Viking, Voyager, Galileo and Ulysses space probes, which was working till 1994, helped scientists make a map of Venus’s surface.
+A space probe called Magellan, made up from spare parts from the Viking, Voyager, Galileo, and Ulysses space probes, which was working until 1994, helped scientists make a map of Venus’s surface.

 The Magellan craft saw that Venus had monstrous volcanoes and jagged mountains just like Earth.
-Maat Mons is one of the largest volcanoes on the planet.
+Maat Mons is the highest volcano on the planet.

 N.A.S.A have recommended sending astronauts there in the future using airships.
-The mission is called “HAVOC” for short.
-High Altitude Venus Operational Concept.
+The mission is called, High Altitude Venus Operational Concept, “HAVOC” for short.

 Venus has been visited by a handful of spacecrafts despite its perils.
 The first to arrive was the Soviet, Venera 9 probe in 1975.
 It only lasted 53 minutes, but enough time to send back the first photographs of the surface.

 Only recently, NASA has announced plans to launch a pair of missions to Venus between 2028 and 2030.
 They will study the atmosphere and geologic features of Earth’s so-called sister planet and better understand why the two emerged so differently.
 The US space agency revealed it was awarding about $500m each to develop the two space probe missions.